eepj/stm32-ds1307/README.md

 # ds1307_for_stm32_hal
-A DS1307 real-time clock library written with STM32 HAL.
+An STM32 HAL library written for the DS1307 real-time clock IC.

 # To test
 * Minimal setup: